Can I Fly with CBD Products? Flying with CBD Oil

 In the US, the Agriculture Improvement Act of 2018 legalized hemp-derived CBD that contains less than 0.3% of THC (a psychoactive cannabinoid).
 That is to say, flying with CBD products is legal around the United States.
-However, you need to be careful if you fly abroad, as many countries have stringent rules regarding marijuana and hemp-derived products.
+However, caution is advised while flying internationally, as many nations have strict regulations surrounding marijuana and hemp-derived products.

 U.S. Department of State Bureau of Consular Affairs twitted about traveling with CBD products abroad.
 Traveling with CBD products can land you in trouble, which means that you need to research what is allowed and what isn’t before travelling to certain countries: